 When comparing plantation shutters vs blinds, the choice is simply a matter of preference.

-Both blinds and plantation shutters can add design elements to a space while also giving you light control and privacy.
+Both options can add design elements to a space while also giving you light control and privacy.

 Be sure to review all of the differences and consider what matters most to you.
 In some cases, budget will dictate design, but you can creatively use different yet complementary window treatments in the same room to achieve the right look.

-Since the installation method really makes plantation shutters and blinds different, make sure your existing window frame can accommodate the option you want.
+Since the installation method really makes these two options different, make sure your existing window frame can accommodate the option you want.
 In some cases, you may not have enough space to install a frame or attach hinges and tracks as needed.